When are information sessions offered?

 When can I study abroad?

-You must have sophomore academic standing at the time of participation for most programs, but students may study abroad from summer after their freshman year through their senior year.
+You must have at least sophomore academic standing at the time of participation for most programs, but students may study abroad from summer after their freshman year through their senior year.

 How long can I study abroad?